Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

 \subsection{Galaxy survey with CSST}

 We use the same simulation data SMDPL snapshot70 to create the mock data of CSST spectroscopic galaxy survey.
-We make use of python package Halotools\footnote{\href{https://halotools.readthedocs.io/}{https://halotools.readthedocs.io/} } to generate galaxy distribution for each dark matter halo in the simulation.
-First, the structure of CDM halo can be described by NFW profile \citep{NFWprofile}.
-The halo concentration-mass relation under NFW profile is fitted by \citep{halo_con}
+We utilize Python package Halotools\footnote{\href{https://halotools.readthedocs.io/}{https://halotools.readthedocs.io/} } to generate a galaxy distribution for each dark matter halo in the simulation.
+First, the structure of a cold dark matter (CDM) halo can be described by an NFW profile \citep{NFWprofile}.
+The halo concentration-mass relation under the NFW profile is fitted by \citep{halo_con}